-- 1. Unhook the socket lever by pushing down and towards the socket. - 2.
-Pull the socket levers back and gently lift the load plate to open the socket.
-Make sure to avoid touching or dropping items into the socket; otherwise, you may damage the board socket and/or CPU pins, which may void your warranty.
+- 1. Unhook the socket lever by pushing down and away from the socket. - 2.
+Lift the lever to open the socket.
+Make sure to avoid spilling or dropping items into the socket; otherwise, you may damage the board socket and/or cause damage to the CPU pins during installation, which may void your warranty. - 3.
+Align the arrow on the CPU to the arrow on the socket, and then carefully align the CPU pins to the holes in the socket as you carefully lower the CPU straight down into the socket.

-- 3. Align the notches on the CPU to the notches in the socket, and lower the processor straight down into the socket. - Note: The gold triangle key on the CPU should match the triangle key on the load plate.
+Note: The gold triangle key on the CPU should match the triangle key on the socket.

-Note: Make sure the CPU is fully seated and level in the socket.

-- 4. Lower the load plate so that it is resting on the CPU. - 5.
-Carefully lock the lever back into place by lowering it down to the hook, then push the lever towards the socket and down under the hook. - 6.
-Remove the plastic protective socket cover by pulling it straight up and away from the socket.
+- 4. Make sure the CPU is fully seated and level in the socket, and then lower the lever to secure the processor in the socket. - 5.
+Carefully lock the lever back into place by lowering it down to the PCB, and then push the lever towards the socket and down under the hook.